MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-ai-bot-messages.md

 When your bot receives the invoke, you need to have an `onInvokeActivity` handler to process the invoke correctly.
 Ensure that you return a `status:200` with no body.

 > [!NOTE]
+>
-> You mustn't send a message or notification to the user upon receiving feedback.
+> * You mustn't send a message or notification to the user upon receiving feedback.
 Teams automatically notifies the user that their feedback was submitted successfully.
+> * If your bot is built using Teams AI library, the feedback received is automatically handled.

 The following code snippet returns a response with a status code of 200 when the bot receives an invoke containing feedback: